andreg24/AP_homework2/README.md

 To create the shared libraries (csvparser.so and odesolver.so), compile maincsv and mainode and link them with the libraries, execute the command *./projbuild.sh /path/to/boost path/to/eigen3*
 The result will be saved in a build directory inside the main project directory.

 To test the executables on a predetermined example execute *./testbuild.sh*.
-In order to change the dataset on which the csvparser is made is necessary to modify the given dataset in the testbuild.sh file or execute the command *./maincsv datasetname.csv outputfile_name.
+In order to change the dataset on which maincsv is executed is necessary to modify the given dataset in the testbuild.sh file or execute the command *./maincsv datasetname.csv outputfile_name.

 # INDIVIDUAL CONTRIBUTIONS
-Statistical module: all the members of the group contributed equally to the design and implementation of the module ODE module: design and implementation realized equally by Carpenè and De Dominicis Porject management: libraries management, cmake files and bash scripts done by Gottardi
+- Statistical module: all the members of the group contributed equally to the design and implementation of the module
+- ODE module: design and implementation realized equally by Carpenè and De Dominicis
+- Project management: libraries management, cmake files and bash scripts done by Gottardi